 It doesn’t matter how strong of an arm your outfielder has.
 If they don’t use proper form, it will be tough for them to challenge overaggressive baserunners.
 Heck, even getting the ball back into the infield will be an adventure.

 The same goes for players who are maybe lacking in the arm strength department.
 Breaking your outfielders into a separate group will enable them to work on the proper approach and technique behind catching a fly ball and transitioning to a powerful throw.

-It’s also crucial to practice fielding grounders that make their way into the outfield by charging them, picking them up cleanly, and throwing back into the infield.
+It’s also crucial to practice fielding grounders that make their way into the outfield by charging them, picking them up cleanly, and throwing them back into the infield.
 Outfielders should practice throwing to second, third, and home via relays (more on those in a bit).

 Throwing in the infield is a different beast from throwing in the outfield.
 Infielders have to generate the power they need to throw to each base much more quickly and in a much smaller space compared to outfielders.

-Most of the time, these throws don’t require the same amount of strength, but some can be particularly tricky.
+Most of the time, these throws don’t require the same amount of strength, but some can be tricky.
 The throw from third to first requires coordination that only comes from repetition.
 Second and shortstop need to work on their chemistry to turn double plays.

 Relays and Communication

 The odds that one of your players will have a cannon for an arm like Vlad Guerrero is something approaching zero, which is why it’s a good idea to make relay situations a regular part of your practice.
 A relay is when your outfielder throws to one of your infielders who has left their position to make the throw to the desired base shorter (also known as a “cut-off”).